coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/dual-staking-guide.md

 15. On the “Stake BTC” page, confirm the amount of Bitcoin to stake.
 Before finalizing the Bitcoin staking process, it's important to understand and specify several key parameters:
 * Specifying the amount of Bitcoin you’d like to delegate
-  * The minimum amount to delegate is 0.01 Bitcoin
+  * The minimum amount to delegate is 0.01 Bitcoin, if delegating through the official website U.
   * In our example, we will be delegating 0.05 Bitcoin, which satisfies this requirement
 * Setting the lock time determines when your staked Bitcoin will be unlocked and available again for redemption or re-delegation.
   * Select inside the lock time box to input values, or click on the calendar icon to select the date and click ‘OK’ to proceed.